JhayPaull/dsa-cose-vs/README.md

    - Check backend logs for error messages
    - Verify environment variables are set correctly
    - Ensure the database collections exist (run migrations)

+4. **Cannot access from other devices**
+   - Check the NETWORK_ACCESS_TROUBLESHOOTING.md guide for detailed steps
+   - Ensure Windows Firewall is not blocking the ports
+   - Verify all devices are on the same network

 ### Testing Connections